HL7/fhir-shorthand/input/pagecontent/index.md

 <img src="../images/FHIR-Shorthand-Logo.png" alt="IG Need for Agility" width="50%" style="margin: 0px 400px 0px 0px;"/>

-#### About this Implementation Guide

-This implementation guide includes the following sections:
+This implementation guide includes the following items:

 * [FHIR Shorthand Overview](index) (this document) -- A high level overview of FSH and SUSHI.
 * [FHIR Shorthand Tutorial](tutorial) -- A step-by-step hands-on introduction to producing an IG with FHIR Shorthand and SUSHI.